Arthur Hutchinson (murderer)

-Arthur Hutchinson (born 19 February 1941) is an English convicted triple murderer.
+Arthur Hutchinson (born 19 February 1941) is an English triple murderer.

 Born in Hartlepool, County Durham, he attained notoriety in 1984 when he was convicted of three murders committed in Dore, Sheffield, South Yorkshire, on 23 October 1983.
 He remains in prison and, since 2008, has made a number of legal challenges to overturn his life sentence.

 Crimes

-Hutchinson had already spent more than five years in prison for the attempted murder of his half brother, Dino.
+Hutchinson had already spent more than five years in prison for the attempted murder of his half brother, Dino, and had several prior convictions for sexual assault.
 On the morning of 28 September 1983 Hutchinson arrived at Selby Police Station after being arrested on suspicion of theft, burglary and rape.
 He asked to go to the toilet, and whilst there, he jumped out of a window in an attempt to escape and cut his knee on barbed wire.

 After three and a half weeks on the run, late on the night of 23 October 1983, Hutchinson broke into the home of Basil Laitner, 59, his 55-year-old wife Avril, and their 28-year-old son Richard via a patio window, and stabbed all three of them to death.
 He then raped their 18-year-old daughter Nicola at knife-point before fleeing.
 Just hours earlier, the family had hosted the wedding reception of their other daughter Suzanne at the house.
 It is believed that Hutchinson was planning to commit an armed robbery.

-His identity was established by the description given by Nicola Laitner, and by a palm-print left on a champagne glass.
+His identity was established by the description given by Nicola Laitner, by a palm-print left on a champagne glass, and by a dental impression left by Hutchinson on a block of cheese.
 After spending another two weeks on the run, wearing disguises and moving from place to place in Barnsley, Nottinghamshire, Manchester, York, and Scarborough, he was finally caught on a farm in Hartlepool on 5 November 1983.
+The police had intercepted a phone call between Hutchinson and his mother in which Hutchinson had told her he intended to visit her, allowing them to narrow their search to the Greatham area where he was apprehended.

 During his trial, on 11 September 1984, Hutchinson accused Mike Barron, then a reporter with the Sunday Mirror, of committing the murders.
 Hutchinson was found guilty of all three murders and the rape on 14 September 1984 after a four-hour deliberation, and sentenced to life imprisonment with a recommended minimum term of 18 years, which could have seen him released from prison in 2002 in the event of the Parole Board deciding that he was no longer a risk.

 After the conviction, the then Home Secretary, Leon Brittan issued Hutchinson with a whole life tariff.